albarivas/ready-to-fly-sdk/README.md

 1. Review the configuration and click _Create_
 1. Replace APP_ID on the app manifest with the Id of your app and save changes.
 You can copy it from the URL for the app in api.slack.com.
 1. In _Basic Information_ scroll down to the _Display Information_ section.
 Upload a picture for the app.
 You can use [this logo](./airplaneLogo.png)
-1. In _Basic Information_ Generate an app level token for the `connections.write` scope
+1. In _Basic Information_ Generate an app level token for the `connections.write` scope.
+Give it an arbitrary name.
-1. Now click _Install App_ on the left menu.
+1. Now click _Install App_.
 Then click the _Install to Workspace_ button and then click on _Allow_

 ### Prepare the Slack app metadata and deploy